 Leftovers keep perfectly covered in the fridge for 4-5 days.
 You can reheat it on the stovetop or in the microwave.
-You can also freeze it if you want to keep it for longer.
+You can also freeze it for up to 3 months.

 - If you like a bit of spiciness in your food then our vegan kung pao tofu is right up your street.